 Below is a tip submitted by one of our customers who has some innovative ways to use the SecureCRT® chat window that might save you some timeor maybe even reduce your cell phone bill.
-This tip initially appeared in our July 2003 newsletter.

-Type in real time over a slow
+Type in real time over a slow connection

-Use the chat window as a Notepad
+Use the Command window as a Notepad

 window when assembling shell commands

-Save money on your cell phone
+Save money on your cell phone bill

-"If Im using my cell phone's network service to connect to the internet for remote shell, I reduce the amount of data sent by using the chat window.
-With the chat window, I send a line or paragraph at a time instead of a character at a time.
+"If Im using my cell phone's network service to connect to the internet for remote shell, I reduce the amount of data sent by using the Command window.
+With the Command window, I send a line or paragraph at a time instead of a character at a time.
 Since traffic is metered per megabyte block, this cuts the cost by about a factor of ten.
 SecureCRT paid for itself in two months of AT&T wireless bill savings."